Submitty/submitty.github.io/_docs/sysadmin/installation/index.md

 ---
-title: Installation
+title: Overview
-category: System Administrator
+category: System Administrator > Installation
+redirect_from:
+  - /developer/installation
 ---

 These instructions will help guide you to installing Submitty onto a